-All new text relating to ST 12444 2022 is "underlined in bold italics".
+- 16. A possibility to conduct on-site visits through virtual means was added to the article 10 on renovation passport and to the article 16 on energy performance classes in order to limit the costs, the administrative burden, and to help to enable the digital transition and make the whole text future-proof. - 17.
+All new text relating to ST 12961 2022 (REV 4) is "underlined in bold italics".
 Deletions are "strikethrough and highlighted in bold italics".
 Previous additions are "underlined in italics".
 Previous deletions are "strikethrough and highlighted in italics".
-Text previously deleted and re-inserted in REV4 is marked by "wave underlined".
+Text previously deleted and re-inserted in REV5, as presented in the annex to this note, is marked by "wave underlined".